JayeshDevre/Ops-Dashboard/README.md

-# Ops Dashboard — Node.js Monitoring with Prometheus, Grafana & Loki
+# Ops Dashboard: Node.js Monitoring with Prometheus, Grafana & Loki

 A Node.js Express application instrumented with **Prometheus** for metrics, **Grafana** for dashboards, and **Loki** for centralized logging.